 Most of the steps in setting up a Lynx platform are straightforward.
-The design and construction of the payload needs to be tailored to your application.
+The design and construction of the payload structure needs to be tailored to your application.

 - Install the docking station.
-See Installing the Docking Station on page 29. - Install the battery in the platform.
-See Installing the Battery on page 24. - Set up the wireless Ethernet for the platform.
-See Settings and Configuration on page 36. - Design, build, and install a payload for your application.
-See Payloads on page 39.
-This is the most involved task in getting your AIV working the way you want. - Configure the AIV for your environment, so it can perform useful tasks. - This includes generating the map that the AIV will use for its navigation.
-The configuration is covered in the Adept Motivity[®] User's Guide.
+See Installing the Docking Station on page 31. - Install the battery in the platform.
+See Installing the Battery on page 25. - Set up the wireless Ethernet for the platform.
+See Settings and Configuration on page 40. - Design, build, and install a payload structure, to suit your application.
+See Payload Structures on page 43.

+This is the most involved task in getting your AIV working the way you want.

+• Configure the AIV for your environment, so it can perform useful tasks.

+This includes generating the map that the AIV will use for its navigation.
+The configuration is covered in the Adept Motivity® User's Guide.